Wyoming Child Support Laws: Guidelines and Calculations

 What to remember:

-- Net income means gross income minus Social Security, healthcare costs, mandatory pension deductions, existing child support orders, and personal income taxes
+- Net income means gross income minus Social Security, children's healthcare costs, mandatory pension deductions, existing child support orders, and personal income taxes

 - If a parent is voluntarily unemployed or underemployed, the court may impute potential earning capacity